runag/runag/README.md

 limitations under the License.
 -->

-# 🏔️ Sopka
+# 🏔️ Runag

-Sopka is my attempt to tame the complexity of deploying software.

-I do not try to solve all problems that might arise in that enormous field.
-On the contrary, I keep a narrow scope to solve just my own problems.
-But, doing that, I spent lot of my time to coin an API and scripting environment that might help other people too.

-Those people might never come, but it brightens my mood then I solve my own software problems by writing nice, declarative scripts in the meantime.
+Runag is an attempt to make a shell-only library to deploy linux/macos/windows workstations and servers.
+Shell was used partially as a way to solve bootstrap problem having a freshly installed system and partially as an exercise in stoicism.

+It probably won't help you to deploy some complex cloud setups, but it can configure a pretty solid workstation and bootstrap some simple servers.

 You are looking at the repository which mostly contains a standard library.
 For the examples of what could be accomplished with it please check those other repositories:

-  * [🚞 Sopkafile to configure my workstation](https://github.com/senotrusov/workstation-sopkafile).
+  * [🚞 Runagfile to configure my workstation](https://github.com/senotrusov/workstation-sopkafile).
 With one command it creates me a computer that I could use in my daily works without much additional configuration and setup required.
 It installs and configures software, keys, backup service.

   * [🚋 Example sopkafile with rails and node](https://github.com/senotrusov/example-sopkafile-with-rails-and-node).
 That I use to deploy my Rails/Node.js projects to Linux servers.
 I usually put that into the project directory to extend with project-specific stuff.